-How do you write when you have no ideas?
+How do you write an essay, article or blog post when you have no ideas and nothing to write about?
 When I taught Language Arts and Journalism, I often watched students stare at their blank pages, bewildered.
 They knew they had to write – and they even wanted to write – but they had nothing to write about.

-These five tips won’t just help you become a freelance writer…they’ll ensure you keep getting article assignments you don’t even have to pitch!
-Imagine that.
-No more query letters, sending article ideas to magazine editors, or even trolling the internet for online publications.
+These five tips won’t just help you become a freelance writer, they’ll ensure you keep getting article assignments you don’t even have to pitch!
+No more writing query letters, sending article ideas to magazine editors, or searching the internet for online publications.

 It’s every aspiring writer’s conundrum: you can’t write for magazines because you haven’t been published yet, and you can’t get published because you haven’t sold any articles yet.
 Fear not; I have good news!
 Learning how to write your author bio – even if you’ve never been published – may be easier than you think.